Faction Calculus as applied to politics.

 - Mainly an agrarian party by its roots but they also consider themselves centrists.
 They tend to, however, be classified as liberal in Finland; slightly to the right of center, which is why a coalition government between the Coalition Party and the Center Party is still called porvarihallitus (capitalist government).
 They are not a typical liberal party, though.
 They are very popular in the countryside which gives them a strong base.

 - Far Right: Front National (FN) (National Front)

-- Right-wing Populists: Front National (FN) (National Front) again, or at least its offshoot Rassemblement Bleu Marine (RBM) (Navy Blue Rally) ; since Marine Le Pen became leader of the FN in 2011, the party has tried to distance itself from the worst parts of its history (links with WWII collaborators, antisemitism and xenophobia...) and instead presented itself as a party founded by veterans of the French resistance (which has been proven untrue).
+- Right-wing Populists: Front National (FN) (National Front) again, or at least its offshoot Rassemblement Bleu Marine (RBM) (Navy Blue Rally) established by Marine Le Pen, who became leader of the FN in 2011 (do you see the pun?).
+Ever since she took the leadership, the party has tried to distance itself from the worst parts of its history (links with WWII collaborators, antisemitism and xenophobia...) and instead presented itself as a party founded by veterans of the French resistance (which has been proven untrue).
 It was actually founded by members of a neo-fascist movement called "Ordre Nouveau"note .

-- Conservatives: Union pour un Mouvement Populaire (UMP) (Union for a Popular Movement)
+- Conservatives: Les Republicains (LR) (The Republicans).
+Formerly Union pour un Mouvement Populaire (UMP) (Union for a Popular Movement)

 - Recently, a new party was formed : the Union des Démocrates et Indépendants (UDI) (Union of Democrats and Independents), which seems like a small coalition of (usually moderate) Conservatives, Classical Liberals, Christian Democrats, and some right-leaning Progressive Liberals.
 They're all allies of the UMP, anyway.
 Basically it's virtually the Spiritual Successor of the old UDF which was the textbook definition of Christian Democrats.